Build C++ Windows apps

 Click the Variables tab and modify these variables:

-Select Tasks and click on the agent job to change the options for the job:
+Select Tasks and click on the agent job.
+From the Execution plan section, select Multi-configuration to change the options for the job:

 Select Parallel if you have multiple build agents and want to build your configuration/platform pairings in parallel.